 - foot deformities, such as clubfoot

-- difficulty sensing vibrations in the legs and feet
+- difficulty sensing vibrations in your legs and feet

-Some people with this condition also have some form of heart disease.
-Approximately 66 percent of people with Friedreich’s ataxia have hypertrophic cardiomyopathy, a thickening of the heart muscle.
-Symptoms of heart disease include heart palpitations, chest pain, and shortness of breath.
-Later on, Friedreich’s ataxia may lead to diabetes.
+Many people with this condition also have some form of heart disease.
+Approximately 75 percent of people with Friedreich’s ataxia have heart abnormalities.
+The most common type is hypertrophic cardiomyopathy, a thickening of the heart muscle.
+The symptoms of heart disease include heart palpitations, chest pain, and shortness of breath.
+Friedreich’s ataxia can eventually lead to diabetes.

-Your doctor will give you a complete physical exam and look over your medical history.
+Your doctor will look at your medical history and perform a complete physical exam.
+This will include a detailed neuromuscular exam.
 The exam will focus on checking for problems with your nervous system.
-Signs of damage include poor balance, a lack of reflexes, and lack of sensation in your joints.
+The signs of damage include poor balance, lack of reflexes, and lack of sensation in your joints.

-Your doctor may also do a CT scan and MRI of your brain and spinal cord.
+Your doctor may also order a CT scan and MRI of your brain and spinal cord.
 An MRI shows images of your body’s inner structures.
 A CT scan produces pictures of your bones, organs, and blood vessels.
-You might also have regular x-rays of your head, spine, and chest taken.
+You might also have regular X-rays of your head, spine, and chest taken.

-Friedreich’s ataxia leads to diabetes in about 10 percent of people, according to NINDS.
-(NINDS) Other complications include heart failure, scoliosis, and difficulties digesting carbohydrates.
+Friedreich’s ataxia leads to diabetes in about 10 percent of people who have it.
+Other complications include heart failure, scoliosis, and difficulty digesting carbohydrates.

-There is no way to prevent Friedreich’s ataxia.
-Since the condition is inherited, genetic counseling and screening is recommended if you plan on having children.
-A counselor can give you an estimate of your child’schances of having this disease or carrying it without showing symptoms.
+There’s no way to prevent Friedreich’s ataxia.
+Since the condition is inherited, genetic counseling and screening are recommended if you have the disease and plan on having children.
+A counselor can give you an estimate of your child’s chances of having this disease or carrying the gene without showing symptoms.